 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2017-2018, 4 students took at least one online class at College of the Marshall Islands.
-This is a decrease from the 29 students who took online classes the previous year.
+In 2019-2020, 38 students took at least one online class at College of the Marshall Islands.
+This is an increase from the 2 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 Notes and References

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.

 - College Scorecard